pdcarlson/stewardship-hub/README.md

 ### 2. Admin Dashboard
 -   **Dynamic Budget Tracking**: The admin dashboard provides a real-time overview of the semester's finances, including:
-    -   Total Semester Budget
+    -   Total Semester Budget (calculated from meal plan, carryover, and additional revenue)
     -   Total Amount Spent
     -   Total Amount Remaining
--   **Spending Projection**: A linear projection of the total semester spending is calculated based on the current average weekly spending, helping the steward to forecast and adjust.
+-   **Intelligent Spending Projection**: Projects the total semester spending by analyzing the historical average weekly cost of recurring items and projecting that cost forward for the remainder of the semester.
+-   **Usage Reporting & Projection Control**: Displays a report of the average weekly purchase count and cost for each recurring item.
+The admin can manually deactivate or reactivate items from this report to include or exclude them from future budget projections.
 -   **Purchase Logging (CRUD)**: The admin can create, read, update, and delete itemized purchases.
+An autofill feature suggests previously entered item names to ensure data consistency.

 ### 3. Member Suggestions (Partially Implemented)
 -   **Create Suggestions**: Members can create suggestions for items to be purchased.